Skip to main content

-When you refer to another Rem in RemNote, whether you do so with a Rem Reference, a link, a portal, or a tag, RemNote creates a bidirectional link between the two Rems.
+When you refer to another bullet in RemNote, whether you do so with a Reference, a link, a portal, or a tag, RemNote creates a bidirectional link between the two bullets.
 That is, RemNote recognizes both that A is connected to B and that B is connected to A. The “backwards” link from B to A is called a backlink.

 You can take advantage of backlinks to quickly jump around your knowledge base or find all the places you've discussed a particular topic.